 //matching last part of the column

-If you like to use LinQ’s SQL-like statement syntax, sure you can use that too.
-Here is the examples of alternative SQL Like syntax:
+You can use LinQ’s SQL-like statement syntax, too.
+Here are the examples of alternative SQL Like syntax:

 where u.Username.Contains(keyword)